 - a.
-Exceptional: A faculty member given an exceptional rating will receive a salary increase of \$5,000.00 added to the base pay (which will be in addition to any other salary adjustments earned in that academic year).
+Exceptional: An Associate/ Assistant Professor or Librarian given an exceptional rating will receive a salary increase of \$3,500.00 added to the base pay (which will be in addition to any other salary adjustments earned in that academic year).
+A Full Professor or Librarian given an exceptional rating will receive a salary increase of \$5,000.00 added to the base pay (which will be in addition to any other salary adjustments earned in that academic year).
 A subsequent review will take place according to the schedule in section 1. b. above. - b.
 Favorable: A faculty member given a favorable rating will receive a salary increase of \$1,500.00 added to the base pay (which will be in addition to any other salary adjustments earned in that academic year).
 A subsequent review will take place according to the schedule in section 1. b. above. - c.
 Conditional: A faculty member given a conditional rating must present a one-year professional plan to the Chair/Supervisor and the Dean for approval no later than the second Friday in May of the academic year in which the conditional rating was given.
 The plan will outline specific measures that the faculty member must take to address the professional deficiencies outlined in the evaluation letters.
 The faculty member must undergo an additional post-tenure review in the academic year following the completion of the one-year plan.
-The evaluation will be based on the criteria cited in section 1. a. above. - d.
+The evaluation will be based on the criteria cited in section 1, a, above. - d.
 Unfavorable: A faculty member receiving a conditional rating who fails to achieve a favorable rating in the second post-tenure review will receive the rating of unfavorable.
 A faculty member given an unfavorable rating will meet with the Chair/Supervisor and Dean to initiate a one-year mentoring/monitoring plan that will state the goals to be achieved and the means by which success will be measured.
 It may include but will not be limited to such elements as peer review of classroom performance, the opportunity to collaborate on research/creative projects, and attendance at off-campus faculty development seminars and professional meetings.
 The faculty member must undergo an additional post-tenure review in the academic year following the completion of the one-year mentoring/monitoring plan.
 The evaluation will be based on the criteria cited in section 1. a. above.
 If a rating below favorable has been earned based on the lack of reasonable progress toward the performance goals, the faculty member will be subject to revocation of tenure for habitual neglect of duty.